Luis-Munu/Warframe-Market-deal-finder/README.md

 ## TODO

-- As of now there're several things to do, which I may continue in the following months.
+As of now there're several things to do, which I may continue in the following months.
-- Ask for mathematical advice to upgrade the weighting system., may use Xikto's DPS calculator to improve the current profiles.
+- Ask for mathematical advice to upgrade the weighting system, may use Xikto's DPS calculator to improve the current profiles.
-- Update the GUI with QT to make the tool usable.
+- Update the GUI to make the tool usable for normal people.
-- Create an update method to automatically update all the item databases instead of just weapons.
+- Create an update method to automatically update and cache all the item databases instead of just weapons.
 - Implement a search to create buy orders on the items with better buy/sell ratio if they have decent volume.
 Buy low, sell high.
-- Slightly change the UI to let people search for statsticks or not.
-As of now they're searched by default, but they can be disabled by editing the lines 121, 155 and 168 removing the "st" of the file names.
+- Change the way ot storing and accesing data with pandas to make it faster to use and more modular.
 - Support for riven.market and rivenhunter.com, the latest being able to provide tons of useful information.
-- Convert spaghetti code into real code, a problem to be dealt with in the future, not to gain a speed increase but knowledge.
+- Upgrade the code quality.